SamanFekri/QouteOfDay/README.md

-### 📅 Thursday, 03 October, 2024
+### 📅 Friday, 04 October, 2024
 ------
 ### Events
 ------
-- **National Techies Day**: Celebrated on October 3rd, National Techies Day encourages students to consider a career in technology.
-It highlights the importance of technology in today's world and aims to inspire the next generation of tech innovators.

-- **Mean Girls Day**: A pop culture reference originating from the 2004 movie "Mean Girls," October 3rd is celebrated by fans of the film.
-The date is significant due to a memorable scene where the protagonist notes the date during a
+- **World Animal Day**: Celebrated internationally and observed in the USA, it aims to raise awareness about improving welfare standards for animals worldwide.
+- **National Taco Day**: A fun food holiday celebrated in the United States, where people enjoy different varieties of tacos.
+- **Walk to School Day**: Observed on the first Wednesday of October in the USA, it encourages students to walk or bike to school to promote physical activity and pedestrian safety.
+- **National Golf Day**: Although not
 ### Positive Qoute
 ------
-"🌟 Embrace the day with a heart full of gratitude and let your light shine bright! ✨😊"
+"🌟 Embrace the magic of new beginnings, for every day is a fresh start! 🌈✨"